 Satdobato to Lamatar to Lakuri Bhanjyang to Panauti to Banepa to Kathmandu

 Gwarko(Satdobato), a network of offshoots originating from the southern end of Ring Road, leads to Lamatar.
 From there, the trail climbs steadily to Lakuri Bhanjyang, the highest point on the course.

-There’s at least two ways to go to Panauti from Lakuri, but it’s a straightforward descent, albeit muddy during the rainy season, until you reach the town on the other side of the Bhanjyang, which means a mountain pass or a saddle.
+There are at least two ways to go to Panauti from Lakuri, but it’s a straightforward descent, albeit muddy during the rainy season until you reach the town on the other side of the Bhanjyang, which means a mountain pass or a saddle.
 Banepa, a significant town on the Arniko Highway that connects China and Panauti, lies about 8 kilometres away.

 Some Honorary Mentions